nyreehinton/content-ops-starter/content/pages/blog/technical-analysis.md

 ---
 type: PostLayout
-title: Comparative Analysis of A Tesla Model Y’s Odometer (Part 2)
+title: Comparative Analysis of A Tesla Model Y's Odometer (Part 2)
 slug: technical-analysis
 date: '2025-02-14'
 excerpt: >-
-  With the theoretical foundation established regarding Tesla’s software-driven odometer calculations, the next step is to implement a rigorous technical analysis using real-world data sources from a subject vehicle: a 2020 Tesla Model Y. This section details the methods, data sources, equations, and key
+  With the theoretical foundation established regarding Tesla's software-driven odometer calculations, the next step is to implement a rigorous technical analysis using real-world data sources from a subject vehicle: a 2020 Tesla Model Y. This section details the methods, data sources, equations, and key